frankmcsherry/columnar/README.md

 These transformations can be relatively efficient because each of the element moves is of typed data with known size, into a vector of identically typed elements.
 Once transformed, the data are easily serialized because the vectors of base types can be easily re-cast as vectors of bytes.

-Columnarization has the additional advantage, not (yet) exploited here, that it is very efficient to subset the attributes.
-For example, if one wants to determine the

 ## Implementation details ##

 The columnarization is based around a fairly simple trait, `ColumnarVec<T>` implementing the methods `push` and `pop` from Rust's `Vec<T>`, but also the ability to `encode` the contents to a sequence of raw binary arrays, and `decode` a sequence of binary arrays to reload them into the `ColumnarVec`.